-4 Performance benchmark of AMLs
+4 Performance Benchmark of AMLs

-All of the examined AMLs support the same types of optimization problems, however it is unclear how efficiently each AML is capable of handling large model loading and what optimizations are applied during model instance creation.
+All of the examined AMLs support all types of traditional optimization problems, however it is unclear how efficiently each AML is capable of handling large model loading and what optimizations are applied during model instance creation.
 It would also be of a great value to analyze how each of the modeling languages performs within an area of the specific type of optimization problems (linear, quadratic, nonlinear, mixed-integer, etc.).
 To give such a comparison and thoroughly examine characteristics of AMLs, a more extensive benchmark involving much larger optimization problem models is needed.
 Therefore a large and extensive library of sample optimization problems for the analyzed AMLs has to be used.

-4.1 AMLs testing library
+4.1 AMLs Testing Library